 The pressure to conform is real, but you don’t have to live that dream to have a fulfilling life.
 Together we can talk about:

 - Discomfort with sexual desire, fantasy, or sexual behavior

 - Fears about sexual connection, disease, pregnancy, fertility or sexual health

 - Heteronormativity: the assumption that “straight” is the right way to be

 - Difficulty with sexual or relational language

-- Gendered issues: concerns connected to ways of being “female” or “male” that may or may not match how someone sees themselves
+- Gendered issues: concerns connected to ways of being a “man” or “woman” that may or may not match how you see yourself

 - Assumptions about monogamy or what “normal” relationships look like

 - Kinks, fetishes, and power exchange relationships